MicrosoftDocs/navdevitpro-content-pr/developer/devenv-publishing-events.md

      Make sure to expose enough information as parameters to enable subscriber methods to add value to the application.
 On the other hand, especially with business events, do not expose unnecessary parameters that may constrain you from changing or extending methodally in the future.

- You can now add code to the application that raises the event by calling the publisher method.
+ You can now add code to the application that raises the event by calling the event publisher method.
 You can also create subscriber methods that handle the event when it is raised.

 ## Example
+In this example, the codeunit 7000001 publishes an integration event by using the global method called `OnAddressLineChanged`.
+The event takes a single text data type parameter.

 ```
-codeunit 70000000 MyPublishers
+codeunit 70000001 MyPublishers
 {
     trigger OnRun();
     begin
     end;

-    [Integration(TRUE,TRUE)]
+    [Integration(false, false)]
     PROCEDURE OnAddressLineChanged(line : Text[100]);

     begin

     end;

+}
 }

 ```